Yamagata Prefecture has the highest consumption of konjac in Japan! Is boiled konjac the most popular recipe?

 What you need

-- Surume (lower legs only)
+- Dried squid (shoe legs only)

 - soy sauce

-- mirin or sake
+- Mirin or sake

 How to make